Policy Improvement Reinforcement Learning

 Main Results

 PIPO is a plug-and-play framework.
 We integrate it atop standard group-based RL baselines (GRPO, GSPO, and DAPO) across Qwen3-4B-Base and Qwen3-8B-Base.
-Our math benchmarks include MATH500, AIME2025, AMC23, and MINERVA.
+Our math benchmarks include MATH500, AIME2025, AMC2023, Minerva and OlympiadBench.

 Main Results on Mathematical Reasoning